By Eric Johnson

 Issues of Concern:

 - Although it is not its main version of the Bible, the church does publish the Inspired Version, which is the King James Version containing many hundreds of changes/additions/subtractions made by Joseph Smith.
-He did this with little understanding of the biblical languages; none can be supported by textual evidence, making this version atrocious.
+He did this with little understanding of the biblical languages; none can be supported by textual evidence, making this version problematic.
 No member should ever be tempted to use this version because the church doesn’t endorse it even though it continues to publish it.

 - The church’s statement of faith says that it believes in the Trinity.
 However, since the church does not emphasize doctrine, many leaders and members typically describe a Modalistic version of the Trinity (the Father is the Son is the Holy Spirit) rather than what the orthodox version.
 For a description of the problem, click here.
 For a series of articles on the Trinity, click here.